 Once again, you can use both HWiNFO and GPU-Z to show you the amount of VRAM used at the moment by your system.

 How to Check VRAM Usage While Playing Games or Running Benchmarks

 You can also use MSI Afterburner to monitor the amount of VRAM used.

-Open the app (or download it if you don’t have it), click on the “Detach” button and MSI afterburner is going to show graphs of all graphics card related performance data including Memory usage.
+Open the app (or download it if you don’t have it), click on the “Detach” button, and MSI afterburner will show graphs of all graphics card-related performance data, including Memory usage.

 Even if you have a multi-monitor setup like me, the best thing to do here is to use the On-Screen-Display (OSD) feature found in RTSS (Rivatuner Statistic Server).
 The app is part of the MSI Afterburner download, which is needed for displaying GPU-related data via RTSS OSD.